 Massachusetts Restraining Orders

-A Massachusetts restraining order, also known as a 209A Protective Order, is a court order used to protect a person from being abused by a family or household member.
+A Massachusetts Restraining Order, can be a 209A Abuse Prevention Order, or a 258E Harassment Prevention Order.
+The Abuse Prevention Order is a court order used to protect you from being abused by a family or household member.
+A Harassment Prevention Order stops someone from harming or harassing you regardless of your relationship with them.
 It prohibits the abuser from contacting or abusing the person seeking the order, can order the abuser to stay away from the petitioner’s home/work, and may include custody of minor children.
 It is issued in cases of domestic violence or threat of abuse and is enforceable throughout the state.
 Violation of the order can result in criminal charges.

 Defining a Restraining Order